Singapore Watch Fair, A Timeless Journey.

 Photo credits: Azimuth

-Within the Mr. Roboto collection, this particular ‘Bronzo’ assembly may catch more ladies attention due to its clean bronze hue and neutral to light coloured matching strap.
+Within Mr. Roboto collection, this particular ‘Bronzo’ assembly may catch more ladies attention due to its clean bronze hue and neutral to light coloured matching strap.
 Never more apt to utilise bronze in the making of Mr. Roboto series as it reminds us of the industrial revolution era associated with robots and machinery.

 Photo credits: Azimuth